Revisiting Madigan and Mosurski: Collapsibility via Minimal Separators: Minimal collapsible set identifying algorithms

 \subsection{Close minimal separator absorption algorithm}

-Although identifying a minimal collapsible set appears to be a “global” task --- requiring examination of the entire set $A$ with respect to the graph $G$ --- it can, in fact, be accomplished efficiently through localized operations at very low cost.
-It suffices at each iteration to absorb only one minimal separator for each pair of non-adjacent vertices.
-The following corollary, which follows directly from the proof of Theorem~\ref{thm-0}, formalizes this observation; for brevity, the proof is omitted.

-\begin{corollary} The graphical model $L$ is collapsible onto a subset $A \subseteq V$ if and only if $A$ contains at least one minimal $xy$-separator for every pair of non-adjacent vertices $x, y \in A$. \end{corollary}

-More importantly, the minimal separator required for each pair is what is known as a \emph{close minimal separator}, defined as one that lies entirely within the neighbourhood of a vertex.
-The importance of this notion is that it reduces the problem to purely localized searches.
+{Building on Theorem~\ref{thm-0}, the iterative procedure can be implemented by absorbing a single minimal separator for each pair of non-adjacent vertices in the current set.} More importantly, the minimal separator required for each pair is what is known as a \emph{close minimal separator}, defined as one that lies entirely within the neighbourhood of a vertex.
+The importance of this notion is that it reduces the problem to localized searches.